 Therapy Vs Coaching

-When you’re seeking support, it helps to understand the difference between psychotherapy and coaching.
-Both can be powerful, but they serve different purposes.
+When you are seeking support, it helps to understand the difference between psychotherapy and coaching.
+Both can be powerful, but they serve different purposes depending on your needs, goals, and where you are in your life.

 Psychotherapy

-Psychotherapy is a healthcare service focused on mental health and trauma resolution.
-It involves the diagnosis and treatment of mental health disorders, and therapists are required to complete a postgraduate degree, years of training and supervision, and hold a state license in order to practice.
+Psychotherapy is a healthcare service focused on mental health, emotional regulation, and trauma resolution.
+Therapists are required to complete a postgraduate degree, extensive clinical training and supervision, and hold a state license in order to practice.

-• Anxiety, depression, or other mental health disorders
+- Anxiety, depression, or other mental health concerns

-Therapy provides a structured process to work through past experiences and emotional injuries that continue to impact your present life.
-The goal is not only relief from symptoms but also deeper healing and integration.
+Psychotherapy provides a structured, clinically informed process to work through past experiences and emotional injuries that continue to affect your present life.
+The goal is not only symptom relief, but deeper healing, integration, and long-term emotional stability.

 “Am I willing to give up my idea of success, my need for approval, my desire for understanding, my comfort in conforming, to bravely live the truth that has always been inside me?